Trust Wallet is one of the leading and most secure mobile crypto wallets on both Android and iOS devices.

 1) Create Another Wallet And Transfer Your Funds There Fast!

 If you gave a scammer your Trust Wallet recovery phrase, the best action to take is to create another multi-coin wallet on the Trust Wallet app and transfer all your coins and token there if your wallet hasn’t been wiped by the scammer/hacker.

 Creating a new wallet on the Trust Wallet app is quite easy.
 All you have to do is click on [Settings], then select [Wallets].
-On the Wallets page, tap on the [+] icon on the top right corner and tap on [Create New Wallet] to create another wallet.
+On the Wallets page, tap on the [+] icon in the top right corner and tap on [Create New Wallet] to create another wallet.

-Once the wallet has been created, backup your recovery phrase securely and copy the wallet address of the new wallet.
+Once the wallet has been created, back up your recovery phrase securely and copy the wallet address of the new wallet.
 After that, switch back to the compromised wallet and transfer all your funds to that address.

 Take note of the funds you’re sending to the address.
 For Bitcoin, copy the Bitcoin address of the new wallet and transfer all your Bitcoin there.
 Repeat this process for each coin/token you have on the compromised wallet.